-After you have been nominated for a fellowship, you may be invited to one or a couple “mock” interviews by the FAO.
+After you have been nominated for a fellowship, you may be invited to one or a couple “mock” interviews by the UFO.
 These interviews are helpful ways to better prepare you for the actual interview.
-You will go through a simulated interview process before a panel of faculty and FAO staff followed by constructive criticism of your performance.
+You will go through a simulated interview process before a panel of faculty and UFO staff followed by constructive criticism of your performance.

 Do transcripts need to be official?

 Transcript requirements vary by fellowship opportunity.
 All campus and external fellowship opportunities will specify if transcripts need to be official or if photocopies are acceptable.

 What is a personal statement and how much time should I spend on it?